MelvinQM/IOT-Personal/docs/research_to_market.md

 - **Security Considerations**: While ESP-NOW offers basic data security and privacy, it is not as secure as protocols like **HTTPS** or **MQTT** with strong encryption.
 For projects involving sensitive data, custom security measures will need to be developed to guard against data eavesdropping and unauthorized access.
 - **Compatibility**: ESP-NOW is primarily designed for **ESP8266** and **ESP32** microcontrollers.
 While it can be used with other ESP32-based devices, compatibility with non-ESP platforms may vary.

-- What are some strategies for ensuring consistent connectivity in environments with potential interference?

 ### 4.3 Implementing techniques in an Arduino environment
 In hopes to answer the sub question "How can these techniques be implemented in an Arduino environment?"
 I looked into some products that already exists.
 #### 4.3.1 Bluetooth
 To implement a bluetooth connection on the project first off a library to manage all the bluetooth connection was used.
 The library that can be used for this is is the BLE library that's in the arduino core for esp32 devices.
 This library allows for both client and server functionality.
 A bluetooth server is established on the console which a bluetooth client can connect to.
 This client would be in this case the controller.
 The controller then sends data through a characteristic allowing for data transmission.

-This method seemed to work well at first but quickly issues arose when trying to use it together with a Wifi connectin.
+This method seemed to work well at first but quickly issues arose when trying to use it together with a Wifi connecting.
 The console's screen refused to turn on when both bluetooth and wifi were running at the same time.
 A workaround should exist allowing for the antenna used to be shared between wifi and bluetooth but further research is required to get this functioning.
 The code used for this implementation can be found in `embedded/ESP32-Controller/Deprecated` for the client code and `embedded/ESP32-Display-Board/Deprecated` for the server code.

 #### 4.3.2 UDP
 The client code for this can be found in `embedded/ESP32-Controller/include/udp_connection.h` and `embedded/ESP32-Controller/src/udp_connection.cpp`.
 The server code can be found in `embedded/ESP32-Display-Board/include/connections.h` and `embedded/ESP32-Display-Board/src/connections.cpp`.
 The UDP method can be implemented through the use of the arduino core `Wifi.h` header and the `WiFiUdp.h` header.
 The console established a SoftAP which is an accesspoint with a static ip allowing for the controller to be able to connect to it without having to change any settings.
 The connection is able to be succesfully established the console will listen for UDP packets using.
 This listener listens in a fixed rate continuously.